Python preview package for local tool-call checks

 asyncio.run(main())Policy rules

-Define authorization policies in YAML.
+Define policies in YAML.
 Rules match tool calls by name, evaluate conditions against arguments and context, and enforce actions.

 version: "1.0"